ko9x/surgery/readme.md

 * If you add something to the Dockerfile you need to build it again with this command:
     * `docker compose up -d --build`
         * If the container goes into a restart loop after the build you may need to change the db volume in the docker-compose.yml
-            * The volume is cutin-db2 at the time this note was added
+            * I haven't had an issue with this since changing to mysql from postgres

 * To see the route list, ssh into the php-apache container using `docker exec -it php-apache bash`
     * Then run this command `php artisan route:list`